Jim89/lsca_group/Assignment 2/BS1808_Group_Project_2_SO_Group11.md

 Based on the information given in tables, it is observed that

-* Plants with higher fixed costs are Germany, Mexico and Japan.
+* Plants with higher fixed costs are Germany and Mexico.
 * Plants with higher variable costs are Germany and Japan.
 * Mexico and German plants have greater capacities.
-However, in 2009 not all plants operated at full capacitiy.
-Some regions such as US imported Highcal and Germany imported Relax from other plants.
+* Some regions such as the US imported Highcal and Germany imported Relax from other plants.
-* The plants in Mexico, US, Brazil and India is operating at full capacity.
+* In 2009, not all plants operated at full capacity, i.e. Japan and Germany.
+The plants in Mexico, US, Brazil and India  operated at full capacity.
 * Import tax into Europe, Japan and US is very low.

-# Wiser on Hindsight: What could have been done in 2009
+# Wiser on Hindsight: What could have been done in 2009?
+(No closing down)

 ## The Optimisation Problem